 San Francisco knows how to do festivities, and the 4th of July is no exception.
-San Francisco’s scenic landscapes act as wonderfully dramatic backdrops for the Independence Day fireworks.
-The best part is that the prettiest places to watch the fireworks are free and open to the public, which means that you don’t have to go to an overpacked bar to celebrate July 4th.
+The San Francisco Bay Area’s scenic landscapes act as wonderfully dramatic backdrops for the Independence Day fireworks.
+The best part is that the prettiest places to watch the fireworks are free and open to the public, which means you don’t have to go to an overpacked bar to celebrate July 4th.

 We have compiled a list of some of the best view spots to watch the 4th of July fireworks in San Francisco (and even some in the East Bay and Peninsula, if that floats your boat).
 On any given day, these views are mesmerizing enough to spend an evening.
 But on July 4th, these dreamy tableaus are ignited and come to life in a once-in-a-year fashion.

 If you’re looking for the best spot to watch fireworks in or near San Francisco this July 4th, then keep scrolling until you find the one that speaks to you.